chintal/tendril/doc/userdoc/userinstall.rst

             .. seealso::::

-                The following config options in your instance config may need to be tweaked to use this version of gEDA/gaf :
+                The following config options may need to be added to your instance config or local config overrides to use this version of gEDA/gaf :

                   - GEDA_SCHEME_DIR = "/opt/geda/share/gEDA/scheme"
                   - USE_SYSTEM_GAF_BIN = False